tonethar/IGME-330-Master/notes/HW-snake-1.md

 ![Screenshot](./_images/HW-snake-7.jpg)

-**This layout makes all of the elements so small that the page is unreable and unusable unless the use zooms in:**
+**This layout makes all of the elements so small that the page is unreadable and unusable unless the user zooms in:**

 ![Screenshot](./_images/HW-snake-8.jpg)